Real Stupidity beats Artificial Intelligence every time.

 What I don’t do:

-I don’t let an LLM write code for me.
+I don’t let an LLM write code for me

-So far, I’ve been able to get away with that.
 Barring circumstances outside of my control, (such as an employer explicitly requiring me to use LLM generated code) I intend to keep it that way for the foreseeable future.

-Due to their non-deterministic nature, I don’t consider a claim made by an LLM to be true unless I can immediately click a link to verify it.
-I treat it with a similar level of trustworthiness that I would treat a Wikipedia article.I generally like Wikipedia.
-It’s a testament to what collaboration can do.
-That trust varies article to article, as with anything.
+I don’t consider a claim made by an LLM to be true unless I can immediately click a link to verify it or corroborate it.

 What I do: